kauan-17/apicutor/frontend/README.md

 ```

 Once the server is running, open your browser and navigate to `http://localhost:4200/`.
 The application will automatically reload whenever you modify any of the source files.

+Alternatively, you can run `npm start`, which uses `ng serve` under the hood.

 ## Code scaffolding